jonasatgit/Win32App-Migration-Tool/README.md

 MSAL.PS, IntuneWin32App, and Connect-MSIntuneGraph will be installed by the script.
 You must have the appropriate access in both ConfigMgr and Intune.

-Example: New-Win32App -SiteCode 'ABC' -ProviderMachineName 'siteserver' -AppName 'google chrome' -TenantID 'tenantid' -DownloadContent -CreateApps -ExportIcon
+Example: New-Win32App -SiteCode 'ABC' -ProviderMachineName 'siteserver' -AppName 'google chrome' -TenantID 'tenantid' -DownloadContent -CreateApps -ExportIcon -UploadtoIntune

 ____________________________________________________________________________________________________________________________________________________________________